aranne/File-Storage-and-Search/README.md

 #### End
 This command ends the program by closing the student file, and writing the index and availability lists to their corresponding index and availability list files.

-## Assignment 3
+## Disk-Based Mergesort
 ## Introduction
-The goals of this assignment are two-fold:
+The goals are two-fold:
 1. To introduce you to sorting data on disk using mergesort.
 2. To compare the performance of different algorithms for creating and merging runs during mergesort.
 ## Index File
-During this assignment you will sort a binary index file of integer key values.
+We will sort a binary index file of integer key values.
 The values are stored in the file in a random order.
 You will use a mergesort to produce a second index file whose key values are sorted in ascending order.
 ## Program Execution
 Your program will be named assn_3 and it will run from the command line.
 Three command line arguments will be specified: a mergesort method, the name of the input index file, and the name of the sorted output index file.
 ```